 As Development Coordinator, Marcella is responsible for daily activities in support of the MAC's programs.
 The Development Coordinator maintains donor records, solicits donations, and prepares correspondences regarding the MAC and its programs.
 As community liaison, Marcella is also responsible for soliciting and managing volunteers, reaching out to and interacting with the community, and providing general support to the Executive Director.

-Social Media Manager/Office Manager
+Volunteer/Social Media Manager